 Wherever you’re travelling to, make sure you have invested in quality travel insurance which covers your trip; for example, if you’re planning to participate in activities make sure these are covered.
 You should always photocopy all of your important documents, and keep the originals in a separate place to the copies.

 Nobody likes to think about worst case scenarios, but you need to ensure you’re prepared if you need to seek medical treatment during your trip.
-If you’re travelling to Europe, make sure you have ordered a free EHIC, or if you’re travelling to Australia, you must enrol in Medicare – both of which should ensure that you receive free or discounted health care.
+If you’re travelling to Australia, you must enrol in Medicare – this should ensure that you receive free or discounted health care.”

 A few weeks before you travel, visit your doctor to make sure that you don’t need any vaccinations or preventative medicines.
 If you take prescription medication, photocopy your prescription and take it with you – just in case.
 (Do the same if you wear glasses).

-Always check the FCO before booking your destination, if the FCO says it is unsafe to travel then you should change your plans.
-The FCO will also be able to give you more basic advice about safety in certain locations, e.g. whether tourists are regularly mugged etc.
+Always check the FCDO before booking your destination, if the FCDO says it is unsafe to travel then you should change your plans.
+The FCDO will also be able to give you more basic advice about safety in certain locations, e.g. whether tourists are regularly mugged etc.